 SPV is used to estimate natural riparian conditions that could exist at 100 years of growth.
-System potential vegetation is used as an indicator of vegetation as riparian conditions approach natural conditions.
+SPV is used as an indicator of vegetation as riparian conditions approach natural conditions.
 Data for tree height associated with the 100-year site index is readily available on the west side of the Cascade Mountains.